 This means you’ll have to educate yourself.
 Read everything you can on BiggerPockets.
-Check out all of the free resources.
+Check out all of the free resources, like the forums, podcasts, and blog.
 Read books.
 Eventually, it might mean that you invest in your education by purchasing a course or attending a seminar.

 Either way, do your homework first.
 Learn the lingo, use the right words, and understand basic financial concepts.